-Gen. George S. Patton, former U. S. 3rd army commander who has asin Germany, predicted yesterday another try at laying a basis for Euthat another war is inevitable.
+Gen. George S. Patton, former U. S. 3rd army commander who has asin Germany, predicted yesterday that another war is inevitable.

 WORK HASTENED ON NEW BURLEY HOUSE IN BOONE

 Coleman Confident Big Structure Will Be Ready for Opening of Market; Sees Bumper Crop of Tobacco With Price Fully as Good as Last Year